juji-io/datalevin/planner.md

 characteristic sets [4] in RDF stores or tables in RDBMS, this concept captures the defining combination of attributes for a class of entities.

-A LMDB map will be used to store the `EnCla` index.
+A LMDB map is used to store the `EnCla` index.
 The keys are the IDs of each entity class.
 The value contains the following information:

 * The set of attribute ids that define an encla.
-* The entity ids belong to an encla.
+* The entity ids belonging to an encla.

 `EnCla` index takes up negligible disk space (about 0.002X larger).
 It is loaded into memory at system initialization and updated during system run.

 In Datomic-like stores, `:db.type/ref` triples provide links between two entity classes.
 Such links are important for simplifying query graph [2] [3].
-We stored them in a LMDB map.
-They keys are the link IDs.
-The value contains:
+We store them in a LMDB dupsort map:

-* Definition of the link: source encla id, target encla id, and the ref attribute id.
+* Keys are link definitions: source encla id, target encla id, and the ref attribute id.
-* A mapping of source entity ids to target entity ids of the link.
+* Values are the pairs of source entity ids and target entity ids of the link.

+`Links` index also replaces `vea` triple ordering index.

-Unlike previous research work [2] [3] [4], we build these indices online and kept them up to date with new data during transactions.
+Unlike previous research [2] [3] [4], we build these indices online and kept them up to date with new data during transactions.
 We pay a small price in transaction processing time (about 30% slower) and a slightly larger memory footprint, but gain orders of magnitude query speedup.
 As far as we know, we are the first production system to do so.